 Willem van Genugten founder BLUEROOM

 In all projects and processes he manages, Willem is intensely involved in design works.

-Recent works include an off-grid villa (sketch design), a holiday house in Poland (under construction), Sberbank Corporate University Campus (opened), Brno Future Ready resilient city (Competition) and the World Expo Rotterdam 2025 ´Delta´s in Transition´ (concept development).
+Recent works include an off-grid villa (sketch design), a holiday house in Poland (built), Sberbank Corporate University Campus (opened), Brno Future Ready resilient city (Competition) and the World Expo Rotterdam 2025 ´Delta´s in Transition´ (concept development).

 Stay tuned for more!